Best kids’ bikes 2025

 - Geographical availability: All countries that have Decathlon stores

-B'Twin, Decathlon’s in-house brand, offers a broad range of kids' bikes with models numbered from 100 to 900, indicating higher specs as the numbers increase.
+B'Twin, Decathlon’s in-house bike brand, offers a wide range of kids’ bikes, with models numbered from 100 to 900—the higher the number, the better the specifications.

-The 900 and some 500 series bikes are impressively built, while even the lower-numbered models offer excellent value compared to similarly priced bikes.
+The 900 and some 500 series bikes are particularly well-made, but even the lower-numbered models offer impressive value for money.

 woom